Car Insurance for Bad Drivers with a Bad Driving Record

 The term high-risk, or bad driver, are not legal terms with insurance companies using a variety of formulas to determine what makes a person a bad driver.
 In general, a person is considered a bad driver if they have been involved in two at-fault accidents in the past ten years, or if they have more than three driving citations.

+People who have received a conviction for something such as impaired driving will generally be considered high-risk drivers.
 A person’s driving record isn’t the only factor that may label a person as a high-risk driver.
-People can be considered a high-risk driver due to their age, gender, occupation, and level of education.
+People can be considered as a high-risk driver due to their age, gender, occupation, and level of education.

 What Happens When One Is Considered A Bad Driver